getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/index.md

 Use Metric Alerts to:
 - Alert on service-level metrics.
 Is my service affecting more than X users?
 - Alert on events across issues.
 How many errors on the signup page?
 - Alert when a metric goes below a threshold.
-For example, when something stops happening.
+For example, when the number of active users has drastically dropped.
 - Create alerts more quickly and intuitively.
 A visual interface that allows you to explore and refine.

 For more details, see the [full documentation on Metric Alerts]({%- link _documentation/workflow/alerts-notifications/alerts.md -%}#metric-alerts).